eynjiljoy/ITBA3204-CAPA-tiran/README.md

 ![title](https://github.com/eynjiljoy/ITBA3204-CAPA-tiran/assets/113650068/d0c7473b-42bb-43d2-ab0f-1ecf40243df5)
-# PROJECT TITLE : Mapping the Margins: An In-depth Analysis of Out-of-School Youth
+# PROJECT TITLE : Mapping the Margins: An In-depth Analysis of Out-of-School Youth Worldwide

 *A project proposal presented to the Faculty of College of Informatics and Computing Sciences, Batangas State University - The National Engineering University, in partial fulfillment of the requirements in the course BAT-404: Analytics Techniques and Tools.*